threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 The code section starting with `docker run` is taken from the [Nextcloud All-in-One repository on Github](https://github.com/nextcloud/all-in-one) with some slight modifications.
 The last line indicates that the Docker image being pulled will always be the latest version of Nextcloud All-in-One.

 We note here that Nextcloud AIO is published on the port 8000 and 8080.
 We also note that we set restart to **always**.
 This is very important as it will make sure that the Nextcloud instance is restarted if the Docker daemon reboots.
-We take the opportunity to note that, on a Linux system, the Docker daemon restarts automatically after a reboot.
+We take the opportunity to note that the way zinit configures micro VMs, the Docker daemon restarts automatically after a reboot.
 Thus, this latter fact combined with the line `--restart always` ensures that the user that the Nextcloud instance will restart after a VM reboot.

 We also set **11000** as the Apache port with an IP binding of **0.0.0.0**.
 For our deployment, we want to skip the domain validation, thus it is set to **true**.

-Finally, we note that this docker run command is specifically written for a container on Linux, hence the line `--sig-proxy=false`.
+Considering the line `--sig-proxy=false`, when this command is run interactively, it prevents the user from accidentally killing the spawned AIO container.
+While it is not of great importance in our case, it means that zinit will not kill the container if the service is stopped.

 For more information on this, we invite the readers to consult the [Nextcloud documentation](https://github.com/nextcloud/all-in-one#how-to-use-this).